OpenGradient/og-evm/CONTRIBUTING.md

-# Contributing to Cosmos EVM
+# Contributing to OpenGradient Node

 We appreciate community contributions!
 To ensure a smooth process, please follow these guidelines.